Sjs445/Email-Tidy/README.md

 * Python :snake: Fastapi as an API router.
 * Postgresql.
 For database storage.
 * Nginx.
 As a server proxy
+* Celery.
+A taskworker for unsubscribing and scanning.
 * Docker and kubernetes for containerization and ease of deployment.

 ### Front End